openbmc/docs/object-mapper.md

 For example, if `pathA` is deleted, then `pathA/foo` will also be deleted, and `pathA` will be removed from the endpoints property of `pathB/bar`.
 If that was the last entry in that property, then `pathB/bar` will also be deleted.
+In addition, if the endpoint path is removed from D-Bus, in this case `pathB`, then the mapper will remove the 2 association paths until `pathB` shows back up again.

+Note: The original name of the association definition interface was `org.openbmc.Associations`.
+While the mapper still supports this interface as well for the time being, new code should use the `xyz` version.

 #### Example Use Case